-Alcohol and drug abuse is a common issue among those living with an anxiety disorder because individuals often use alcohol or drugs as a means to cope with anxiety symptoms.
-In this situation, both addiction and anxiety would be classified as co-occurring disorders, wherein both issues develop together and worsen each other.
-This article provides a list of non-addictive anti-anxiety medications and treatments in non-habit-forming anxiety medication plus non-medication alternatives.
+Alcohol and drug abuse is common among those with an anxiety disorder because individuals often use alcohol or drugs to cope with anxiety symptoms.
+In this situation, addiction and anxiety would be classified as co-occurring disorders, wherein both issues develop together and worsen each other.
+This article lists non-addictive anti-anxiety medications and treatments in non-habit-forming anxiety medication plus non-medication alternatives.

 Without proper treatment, prescribing addictive benzodiazepines for anxiety could worsen addiction issues.
-That’s why our dual diagnosis program works with each individual to find the prescription that’s right for them, even if that’s a benzo alternative.
-Medication management is an essential part of treatment for many people, and if you have anxiety and a history of addiction, we’ll work with you to find the right option for benzodiazepines for anxiety.
+That’s why our dual diagnosis program works with each individual to find the right prescription for them, even if that’s a benzo alternative.
+Medication management is an essential part of treatment for many people.
+If you have anxiety and a history of addiction, we’ll work with you to find the right option for benzodiazepines for anxiety.

 Common Anxiety Signs And Symptoms